Secreez/Secreez/README.md

-- 👋 Hi, I’m @Secreez
+- 👋 Hi, I'm Secreez - Max
-- 👀 I’m interested in IT-Security, Python, data-engineering, projects, communication...
+- 👀 I’m interested in it-security, programming, remote-sensing, statistics, modelling, data-engineering, projects, communication...
-- 🌱 I’m currently learning Python, AWS, SQL, Statistics.
+- 🌱 I’m currently learning R, SQL, JS, Statistics.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me: Github
+- 👨‍🎓 & Work at University of Salzburg

 <!---
 Secreez/Secreez is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.